airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/README.md

 ---
-description: This page contains how 3rd party integrations works with ChatbotWorld.
+description: This page contains how 3rd party integrations works with EleAPI.
 ---

 # 📖 3rd Party Apps Integrations

 ## Streamline your workflow

-ChatbotWorld has 55+ Integration to automate your workflow for you.
-ChatbotWorld integration capabilities allow you to seamlessly transfer your lead, appointments, ticket, and task data to the 3rd party apps.
-You can integrate 3rd party apps with ChatbotWorld in two ways.
+EleAPI has 55+ Integration to automate your workflow for you.
+EleAPI integration capabilities allow you to seamlessly transfer your lead, appointments, ticket, and task data to the 3rd party apps.
+You can integrate 3rd party apps with EleAPI in two ways.

 1. Use available Native integrations
 2. Have the APIs ready!
-Create your custom integration with ChatbotWorld `My Integration` capabilities.
+Create your custom integration with EleAPI `My Integration` capabilities.

-## Why ChatbotWorld Integrations?
+## Why EleAPI Integrations?

-ChatbotWorld bots work as a front-end app for your end customers, and it collects data in the form of the customer chat and other necessary data such as on which page they were, their indicative location (fetched from IP address), device, browser, etc. All this data is available on the ChatbotWorld dashboard.
+EleAPI bots work as a front-end app for your end customers, and it collects data in the form of the customer chat and other necessary data such as on which page they were, their indicative location (fetched from IP address), device, browser, etc. All this data is available on the EleAPI dashboard.
 However, You may need the same data in any of the other apps that you might be using, such as

 1. CRMs
 2. Scheduling software
 3. Task/ticket management tools etc

-**ChatbotWorld integrations enable you to use these integrations to send the metadata to your apps.**
+**EleAPI integrations enable you to use these integrations to send the metadata to your apps.**

 ![How chatbotworld works with 3rd party applications](https://github.com/aichatbotworld/GitBook-Sync/blob/aman-help-changes/.gitbook/assets/file.drawing%20\(1\).svg)

-## How to integrate 3rd party apps with ChatbotWorld?
+## How to integrate 3rd party apps with EleAPI?

 Once you have decided which app you want to send your data to, Here is how you can integrate it.

-### ChatbotWorld Integration with Available Apps
+### EleAPI Integration with Available Apps

-1. Log in to the ChatbotWorld dashboard using the link chatbotworld.zi.
+1. Log in to the EleAPI dashboard using the link chatbotworld.zi.
 2. Navigate your bot and find the `3rd Party Apps Integrations` option on the dashboard.
 3. Once you find the list of all integrations available, search for the desired integrations.
 4. Once you find your integrations in the list, click on the connect button and follow the on-screen steps.